All All News Products Insights AI DevOps and CI/CD Community

 Integration testing between two modules

 Integration testing is a software testing method where components are combined and tested together as a whole.
-These components have passed unit testing, which means that they work well independently, but issues may arise when they interact with each other.
-Testers use integration testing to uncover defects that arise from code conflicts when the modules are integrated.
+These components have passed unit testing, but issues may arise when they interact.
+Integration testing uncovers conflicts that appear when modules are integrated.

-• Big Bang Approach: integrating all components and test everything at once
+• Big Bang Approach: integrate all components and test at once.

-• Top-down approach: integrating and testing components larger in scope first, then gradually moving to smaller components
+• Top-down approach: test larger components first, then smaller ones.

 Read More: What is Integration Testing?